Twin Cities, Gemini

 Come on, Werner.

 A strange look passed over the man’s face, and after a beat he nodded slowly.
 “All right.
 Do it as quickly as you can.
-Meanwhile, I will think of a way to get this to Ophiuchus’s attention without implicating any of us.”
+Meanwhile, I’ll think of a way to get this to Ophiuchus’s attention without implicating any of us.”

 Atienna was now giving her a look of something akin to disappointment, but Cadence ignored it.

-“I will come to the Twin Cities,” Jericho interjected abruptly.
+“I will come to the Twin Cities,” Jericho interjected.

 Cadence resisted doing a double-take.

-Atienna offered Jericho a hand on the arm.
+Atienna offered Jericho another hand on the arm.

 Jericho stared at Atienna for a moment before he nodded at Werner.
 He then turned to Cadence startling her somewhat.
 “I am sorry, Cadence,” he said.
 “You are… like Alice.”